Nick Madrigal Preview, Player Props: Cubs vs. Tigers

-Nick Madrigal -- with a slugging percentage of .310 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs versus the Detroit Tigers, with Alex Faedo on the mound, on August 21 at 6:40 PM ET.
+Nick Madrigal -- with an on-base percentage of .250 in his past 10 games, 83 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Detroit Tigers, with Tarik Skubal on the mound, on August 23 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Royals.
+In his last game he had a one-hit performance (1-for-2) against the Tigers.

 Nick Madrigal Game Info & Props vs. the Tigers